jmclaren7/AutoManage/ReadMe.md

 * Other stuff?

 ## Instructions
-* Extract AutoManage.exe and supplementary files to any folder.
+* Extract AutoManage.exe and supplementary files to any folder
-* Configure your paths and preferences in the Settings.ini file.
+* Configure your paths and preferences in the Settings.ini file
-* Either setup a scheduled task to run the executable or set your torrent client to run the executable when a torrent is done seeding
+* [Optional] Either setup a scheduled task to run the executable or set your torrent client to run the executable when a torrent is done seeding
+* [Optional] Install FileBot for episode renaming (http://www.filebot.net/)
-* Configure the Matches.txt list file so that FileBot identify episodes with very poor filenames, the file is setup with one "match" per line formated as: [left part of file name string],[Show name on TVDB]
+* [Optional] Configure the Matches.txt list file so that FileBot can identify episodes with very poor filenames, the file is setup with one "match" per line formated as: [left part of file name string],[Show name on TVDB]

 ## Settings
   * ScanPath - Path to the directory that media files can be found